 The stovepipe light above casts a warm glow and provides an accent to furniture groupings.
-The piece is imaginatively created from lengths of galvanized stovepipe in six and eight inch diameter sizes.
+The piece is created from lengths of galvanized stovepipes in six and eight-inch diameter sizes.
 You can find stovepipe and other jewels at Habitat for Humanity ReStore or your local hardware store.

 What to do:

-- Cut the stovepipe in five lengths that vary from 16-30 inches and buff the sections to the desired shine.
+- Cut the stovepipe into five lengths ranging from 16-30 inches, and buff the sections to the desired shine.

 - Cut five discs from 3/4 inch plywood to fit tightly in the bottom of each tube.

-- Attach a ceramic fixture and common wiring to each disc (found at a hardware store).
+- Attach a ceramic fixture and standard wiring to each disc (found at a hardware store).